Jiteshayam/Jiteshayam/README.md

 - 👋 Hi, I’m @Jiteshayam
-- 👀 I’m interested in ...Machine Learning
+- 👀 I’m interested in ...Machine Learning, AI
 - 🌱 I’m currently learning ...
-APP DEVELOPENT
+Web Development using Django (Python)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...iamjitesh21@gmail.com